archive-for-processing/PiCrate/docs/_classes/chooser/chooser.md

 `public void file_selected(java.io.File selected);`

 which you need to define in your sketch, to make use the `selected` file.
-This sketch makes use of the propane method `resizable` (vanilla processing `surface.setResizable(true)`) so that we can change sketch size to match our `image`.
+This sketch makes use of the picrate method `resizable` (vanilla processing `surface.setResizable(true)`) so that we can change sketch size to match our `image`.
 Note we need to guard against `img` being `nil` or sketch will crash.
 You may change the the prompt `select an image` in `select_input` but you cannot change `file_selected` which is hard-wired to cope with java reflection.

 ### example sketch ###
 ```ruby